soraiareis/oca-java-8/src/main/java/_2_chapter/readme.md

   - division /
   - modulus % = remainder operator = remainder of two values (11 % 2 is 2)
 - Also includes ++ and --
-- All `arithmetic operators` may be applied to any primitive, except boolean and String.
+- All `arithmetic operators` may be applied to any primitive, except boolean.
 - Only + and += may be applied to String, which results in concatenation.

 ### Numeric Promotion Rules